linkedin/data-integration-library/docs/how-to/source-authentication.md

 After the basic source properties are set, it's time to config authentication.
 For that, please follow [Authentication Methods](../concepts/authentication-method.md) for authentication configuration details.

+Many data providers use OAuth2.0, which require an authentication job to retrieve a token before the data extraction jobs can use the token in subsequent jobs.
+See [authentication job](authentication-job.md).

 [Back to Summary](summary.md#config-source-and-authentication)